 We are 24 Bachelor students of the University of St.Gallen who will attend the April 2017 National Model United Nations (NMUN) Conference in New York together.In preparation for the conference, we hold regular meetings and work on the various questions that should be taken into consideration when attending a conference of this kind.
 This includes a variety of topics such as the rather strict rules of procedure, learning how to write a resolution correctly or discussing current issues on the UN’s agenda.

 As our individual reasons for joining the NMUN-Course may vary (see also section “Who we are“) there are some common goals that we all hope to achieve during the next few months.
 One of them is to improve our skills with regards to discussing and defending a point of view which may even differ from your own.
 An additional difficulty to overcome will be to truly work together as a team, even though we did not know each other before the start of this course.
 Furthermore, we are looking forward to an interesting and active exchange of opinions with students from all over the world.
 We may have to overcome other, unforeseen challenges.
 But all the same, we are convinced that this conference and the preparation required for it will in any case broaden our horizons and will no doubt prove to be an invaluable experience.

-We have already finished our application procedure for the 2018 delegation.
-You will find information about the 2019 delegation, on this website and on our facebook page.
+We are now accepting applications for the 2019 delegation until June 17th.
+You can find information about the application process and the experience of past delegations on this website and on our facebook page.